 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

-A Master's degree program or any post-graduate program in Fiji costs anywhere from 24,000 Fiji Dollar(s) to 72,100 Fiji Dollar(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Fiji costs anywhere from 24,000 FJD to 72,100 FJD and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Fiji who work in Gardening / Farming / Fishing earn 11% more than their female counterparts on average.
+In the field of Gardening / Farming / Fishing in Fiji, the average difference between the salary of male and female employees is 11%.

-Gardening / Farming / Fishing professionals in Fiji are likely to observe a salary increase of approximately 4% every 29 months.
+Professionals working in Gardening / Farming / Fishing in Fiji are likely to observe a salary increase of approximately 4% every 29 months.
 The national average annual increment for all professions combined is 5% granted to employees every 28 months.

 Listed above are the average annual increase rates for each industry in Fiji for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.